 Incorporating low-intensity exercise such as walking or swimming will help you maintain ketosis by balancing blood sugar levels.
 Be cautious to avoid overworking your body beyond its limits which will increase your blood sugar levels and inhibit ketosis.

-Depending on your state of treatment, participating in exercises including stretching, breathing, and even aerobic exercise can help you reduce fatigue, avoid muscle atrophy, and offset cancer treatment symptoms such as nausea.
+Depending on your state of treatment, participating in exercises including stretching, breathing, and even aerobic exercise can help you reduce fatigue and avoid muscle atrophy.

-Sample Exercise Program: The American Cancer Society recommends cancer survivors return to normal activity as soon as possible following diagnosis, exercise 150 minutes weekly, and also perform strength exercises at least 2 days each week.
+Sample Exercise Program: Exercise 150 minutes weekly, and also perform strength exercises at least 2 days each week.

 Tuesday: 30 minute walk

 Wednesday: 20 minutes tai chi